New-look DNS Workbench

 Validation tests

-Illustration: 'ok.ok.ok.bad-dnssec.wb.sidnlabs.nl' is (the only) faultlessly delegated and signed zone in the group.
-However, the zone 'signotincepted.ok.ok.bad-dnssec.wb.sidnlabs.nl' ends (with the leftmost label) in a delegation that is signed in the future, meaning that the digital signature is not yet valid.
+Illustration: 'ok.ok.ok.bad-dnssec.wb.sidnlabs.nlLink opens in new tab' is (the only) faultlessly delegated and signed zone in the group.
+However, the zone 'signotincepted.ok.ok.bad-dnssec.wb.sidnlabs.nlLink opens in new tab' ends (with the leftmost label) in a delegation that is signed in the future, meaning that the digital signature is not yet valid.

-Other errors deliberately included in the 'bad-dnssec' tree are: a digital signature with bogus data, a digital signature that has expired, and a signature set using an unknown, fictitious algorithm.
+Other errors deliberately included in the 'bad-dnssec' tree are: a digital signature with bogus data, a digital signature that has expiredLink opens in new tab, and a signature set using an unknown, fictitious algorithmLink opens in new tab.

 Delegations

 This experiment is intended to test the various (signed) delegation combinations.
-For example, the zone 'bind9.powerdns.knot.delegations.wb.sidnlabs.nl' is delegated to Knot, which redelegates it to PowerDNS, which in turn redelegates it to BIND9.
+For example, the zone 'bind9.powerdns.knot.delegations.wb.sidnlabs.nlLink opens in new tab' is delegated to Knot, which redelegates it to PowerDNS, which in turn redelegates it to BIND9.
 In other words, the zone is actually held on a BIND9 name server, but a resolver has to go via a Knot server and a PowerDNS server to resolve a domain name.
-That yields this complex DNSviz visualisation.
+That yields this complex DNSviz visualisationLink opens in new tab.

 Transfers and TSIGs

-All the Workbench zone files are publicly available by means of a DNS zone transfer (AXFR).
+All the Workbench zone files are publicly available by means of a DNS zone transfer (AXFR)Link opens in new tab.
 The transfer can be performed with or without TSIG keys (various algorithms), e.g.:

 dig axfr ok.bad-dnssec.wb.sidnlabs.nl @nsd4.sidnlabs.nl